New council pay offer made to end strike action in Scotland

 They say that offering a percentage pay rise would mean the most money would go to the best paid staff.

 If the new offer is accepted by the unions they will then put it to their members.
+The current round of strikes is due to end on Wednesday in many local authority areas, and at 04:59 in Edinburgh.

+The first bin strike began in the capital city on 18 August, in the midst of festival season, after the unions rejected an initial pay offer equivalent to a 3.5% increase.

+It escalated last week when refuse workers at a further 20 local authorities, including Glasgow, Aberdeen and Dundee, walked out despite a revised 5% offer.